 What due diligence is necessary for buyers?

+Depending on the nature of the target’s activities, a regulatory due diligence may also be required in terms of the validity and other aspects of the target’s licences and authorisations to conduct its business.
 A buyer and the seller may also want to assess competition law aspects of a proposed transaction to ascertain whether, for example, merger control thresholds may be triggered and whether there are other competition law implications.

 What information is available to buyers?

 Normally a request for information will be sent by a buyer to the target’s management, who will supply copies of the documents requested and responses to queries raised.

 Public records maintained by the Cyprus Registrar of Companies (RoC) can be accessed on payment of a fee.
 These records include: